onehashai/onehash-connect/help/allow-image-link-previews.md

 image or website content is shown.
 You can choose to disable previews of images and/or website links.

-Zulip proxies all external images in messages through the server, to prevent images from being used to track Zulip users.
+OneHash Connect proxies all external images in messages through the server, to prevent images from being used to track OneHash Connect users.

 ### Block image and website previews